-- 1. Material not owned that a patron wants to obtain through ILL is considered for purchase. - Material that has been considered for purchase but not selected may be requested through ILL. - Material already owned by the library generally is not requested through ILL.
-The decision whether to obtain such material through ILL is at the discretion of the librarian in charge. - 3.
-Only individuals who have a valid - Only individuals who have a valid Peabody Public Library library card may request material through ILL. - 4-5.
-Any abuse of the system such as not returning material on time will result in the termination of ILL privileges. - 5.6.ILL material can be renewed according to the lending-owning library. - 6.7.
-There is no postage charge for ILL material.
+- 1. Material not owned that a patron wants to obtain through ILL is considered for purchase. - 2.
+Material that has been considered for purchase but not selected may be requested through ILL. - 3.
+Material already owned by the library generally is not requested through ILL.
+The decision whether to obtain such material through ILL is at the discretion of the librarian in charge. - 4.
+Only individuals who have a valid Peabody Public Library card may request material through ILL.

+- 5. Any abuse of the system such as not returning material on time will result in the termination of ILL privileges. - 6.
+ILL material can be renewed according to the owning library. - 7.
 Some requested material may require additional charges, for example computer searches or copy charges.
-The library will request the material if the patron agrees to pay the additional charge. - 7.8.
-All requests for ILL are sent by the Adult Reference Desk Attendant Information Desk Staff. - 8-9.
+The library will request the material if the patron agrees to pay the additional charge. - 8.
+All requests for ILL are sent by the-Information Desk Staff. - 9.
 The patron is notified by phone when requested ILL material arrives at the library.
-If the patron cannot be contacted by phone within two (2) days, a post card is mailed to the address on the registration card.-When items arrive, patrons are contacted via their preferred notification method as listed on the request form. - 9.10.
-Once a patron has been notified, ILL material will be returned to the lending owning library after seven (7) days if it is not picked up by the patron.
+If the patron cannot be contacted by phone.
+When items arrive, patrons are contacted via their preferred notification method as listed on the request form. - 10.
+Once a patron has been notified, ILL material will be returned to the owning library after seven (7) days if it is not picked up by the patron. - 11.
+Unless otherwise restricted, ILL material loan period expires one (1) week before the date material is due back at the owning library. - 12.
+The library only requests materials from other Indiana libraries.